 Tree Roots and Subsurface Water

 It can be downright impossible to tell what’s going on underneath your concrete slab, and sometimes, no matter how well your land is prepared and how experienced your contractor is, there are naturally-occurring circumstances that are beyond anyone’s control.
 Tree roots, for example, have caused many sidewalks to lift and heave, resulting in a dangerous tripping hazard.
 Even worse, this happens so slowly over a matter of years that it can be hard to notice until the tree roots have created a major area of concern in front of your home or business.

-If you’re in the Houston, Katy, or Sugar Land area, you should know that you don’t have to live with unsightly, unsafe concrete surfaces!
+If you’re in the Houston, Katy, or Sugar Land area, you should know that you don’t have to live with unsightly, unsafe, or uneven concrete surfaces!
 Tilted Concrete Solutions provides innovative concrete leveling services along with an industry-leading two-year warranty.
 Be sure to check out our gallery of before and after photos, then give us a call to get a free estimate!
 We look forward to working with you!